 (also cartridge nipple) A short metal or plastic tube located at the back end of a cartridge/converter pen’s nib unit, designed to pierce the sealed proximal end of a new cartridge.
 The piercing tube also serves to hold a cartridge or converter in place and provide a path for ink to flow to the feed.
 This system is part of U.S. Patent No 2,802,448, for the Waterman C/F, issued to Donald H. Young on August 13, 1957, but an earlier version embodying the basic concept was the basis of U.S. Patent No 2,240,604, issued to Hans H. Berger on May 6, 1941. ¶ Depending on the pen model, the piercing tube might be exposed to view when the barrel is removed, or it might be recessed inside the open end of the section.
 Shown here is the section from a Sheaffer Levenger Seas pen, with the metal piercing tube, at the right end, exposed.

-(Pilot Corporation) A pen manufacturing company located in Tokyo, Japan; founded in 1918 by Ryosuki Namiki and Masao Wada as the Namiki Manufacturing Company, Ltd. In 1915, Namiki had begun producing gold nibs, and, in 1916, complete writing instruments.
+(Pilot Corporation) A pen manufacturing company located in Tokyo, Japan; founded in 1918 by Ryōsuke Namiki and Masao Wada as the Namiki Manufacturing Company, Ltd. In 1915, Namiki had begun producing gold nibs, and, in 1916, complete writing instruments.
 In 1926, Namiki established overseas offices in Malaysia, Singapore, Boston, London, and Shanghai.
 In 1938, the company became the Pilot Fountain Pen Company, Ltd. Through the 1970s, 1980s, and 1990s, Pilot formed several sub-companies to cover the manufacture of pencils, ink, and other products; Pilot Corporation is the umbrella name for all of these companies.
-Pilot’s fountain pen lines range from the disposable Varsity to hand-painted maki-e collections, sold under the company’s more prestigious Namiki brand (below, upper, a Yukari Royale Chrysanthemum Dew).
+Pilot’s fountain pen lines range from the disposable Varsity, priced at less than $2.00, to hand-painted maki-e collections under the company’s more prestigious Namiki brand, priced in excess of $5,000.00 (below, upper, a Yukari Royale Chrysanthemum Dew).
 Pilot’s best known and most popular fine writing instrument is its Capless (Vanishing Point) pushbutton retractable pen (below, lower), introduced in 1964 and never out of production since that time.

 |pink gold||See rose gold.|